cwerner1/Tiny-Tiny-RSS/PhpCompatibilityNotes.md

 -   GD (for OTP QR code generation, otherwise not needed)
 -   PostgreSQL or MySQL depending on the database server used

+Plugins may have additional dependencies i.e. several bundled plugins depend on CURL.

 Some safe\_mode-related restrictions may stop parts of tt-rss from functioning.
 This is usually only a problem for (unsupported) shared hosting configurations.